A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 9
+The first terrible defeat, as expected :( It was all going too well, until today.
+The problem was fun, and in this moment in my life I feel really anxious for a number of things.
+This doesn't want to be an excuse, but just underline how I was not in the right mindset to face this challenge.
+First of all, I didn't understand properly part 1.
+I just misread the instructions and developed an overcomplex algorithm that did not even solved the problem.
+After quite a lot of struggling and juggling with edge cases, eventually, I managed to get to the point.
+For part 2 I had a lot of ideas, but had hard time implementing them because of the aforementioned mood.
+Thanks to one of the best AoC players and YouTubers, I managed to understand where I was failing.
+Due to time constraints I had not enough time to develop a solution of my own, so I ended up almost copying it.
+Today, also Rust came in the way few times.
+I understand now the power of this language and its compiler.
+It really prevents you from writing bad code, but not always is easy to deal with it.
+Sad!

 # Day 8
 The author of AoC wanted to be merciful on the first weekend of the competition, therefore a nice and easy challenge kept us busing this Sunday.
 Some basic math